DPR Fine-Tuning (finally)¶

 @Etalab, we are using CNRS’ super computer, Jean Zay.

-4. Convert DPRs output to be Huggin Face’s transformers compatible
+4. Convert DPRs output to be Huggin Face’s transformers

-To be able to use transformers, we have to extract the models from DPR’s check point output.
+, we have to extract the models from DPR’s check point output.
 This checkpoint contains both models (context and question encoder) plus some other structures.

-Given that I had trained a camembert, I had to then convert the original fairseq RoBERTa model into a Hugging Face model.
+Given that I had trained a camembert, I had to then convert the original fairseq

 The code used to do this conversion is here.

-5. Publication of the models in Hugging Face’s hub
+5. Publication of the models in Hugging Face’s hub¶

-I uploaded the trained files to HF hub.
-Unfortunately, transformers just changed to v4.0 and it is now incompatible with haystack.
-Plus, it seems that you need transformers v4.0 to be able to instantiate the model using the name.
-Bref, the easier way to use it is to download each model files and save them locally and pass the required string to haystack’s DensePassageRetriever.
+v4.0 to be able to instantiate the model using the name.
+Bref, the easier way to use it is to download each model files and save them locally and pass the required string to haystack

-Some Results
+Some Results¶

-Unfortunately, DPR does seem to perform better than our bm25 baseline.
-Still, it performs better than sbert, which is nice.
+, which is nice.
 A possible combination of bm25 + dpr as suggested in the original paper is in PIAF’s backlog.